Logica: Return to Logica

 Andy Green was recruited as the new CEO and took office from 1 January 2008.

 On 27 February 2008, the company changed its name back to Logica.
 Nevertheless news accounts often referred to the company as being Anglo-Dutch.

 In April 2008 Green announced a major restructuring programme for the company, leading to 1,300 job losses.
 In May 2008 the company announced that it would offshore more of its activities including SAP support and HR and payroll administration to Makati in the Philippines, and saw a subsequent increase in its outsourced HR and payroll services business to more than 850 customer organisations.

 Beginning in late 2009, Logica's revenues suffered from the effects of the European debt crisis.
 In December 2011, Logica announced it would cut 1,300 jobs or around 3 percent of the workforce spread across Benelux, the United Kingdom and Sweden, to save 50 to 60 million pounds a year from the second half of 2012.
 Logica's shares fell to half their value from a year prior.
 Gradually the outsourcing component came to represent some 45 percent of the company's overall business.

 Acquisition by CGI

-On 31 May 2012, Canada's CGI Group agreed to buy Logica in a £1.7 billion cash deal.
+On 31 May 2012, Canada's CGI Inc agreed to buy Logica in a £1.7 billion cash deal.
 The acquisition would give CGI a large presence in Europe for the first time and make it the sixth-largest IT services provider in the world.
 The acquisition was completed on 20 August 2012.

 At the time of the acquisition, CGI had some 35,000 employees compared to Logica's 40,000; following elimination of redundancies, around 71,000 employees were in the newly merged company.
 By March 2013, Logica had been fully integrated into CGI and the Logica brand name disappeared from use.